Trainspotting (film): Marketing and theatrical release

-MacDonald worked with Miramax Films to sell the film as a British Pulp Fiction, flooding the market with postcards, posters, books, soundtrack albums and a revamped music video for "Lust for Life" by Iggy Pop directed by Boyle.
+Macdonald worked with American distributor Miramax Films to sell the film as a British Pulp Fiction, flooding the market with postcards, posters, books, soundtrack albums and a revamped music video for "Lust for Life" by Iggy Pop directed by Boyle.

-Prior to its release in the United States, Miramax, the film's US distributor, requested that some of the dialogue be dubbed so the film would be easier to understand for American viewers unfamiliar with Scottish slang and British slang in general.
+Prior to its release in the United States, Miramax requested that some of the dialogue be dubbed so the film would be easier to understand for American viewers unfamiliar with Scottish slang and British slang in general.

-PolyGram Filmed Entertainment, the company responsible for the distribution of the film, launched a publicity campaign of half as much as the film's production costs (£850,000) in the UK alone, making the film stand out more as a Hollywood blockbuster rather than a smaller European production.
+PolyGram Filmed Entertainment, the company responsible for the distribution of the film, launched a publicity campaign of half as much as the film's production costs (£ 850 000) in the UK alone, making the film stand out more as a Hollywood blockbuster rather than a smaller European production.

 Trainspotting was able to portray itself as British and as an 'exotic' element to the international market while also staying relevant to the American public, making it an international success in its marketing.

+In April 2026, it was announced Sony Pictures Classics would be re-releasing the film, restored in 4K, theatrically in the United States on June 5, coinciding with its 30th anniversary; SPC's sister company TriStar Pictures had previously handled distribution on the 2017 sequel T2 Trainspotting.

 Home media

 The film was released on VHS after its theatrical release.
 It was released on DVD on 25 March 1998, and on Blu-ray on 13 September 2011.
 A remastered version of the film was released in North America by The Criterion Collection on Blu-ray and 4K Ultra HD Blu-ray on January 30, 2024.

 In the 1990s and 2000s, the film's home video releases in North America were handled by Miramax.
 Miramax's owners since 1993, The Walt Disney Company, sold them to private equity firm Filmyard Holdings in 2010.
 Filmyard Holdings in turn sold them to Qatari company beIN Media Group in 2016.
 In 2020, beIN sold a 49% stake in Miramax to ViacomCBS (renamed Paramount Global in 2022), with this deal giving Paramount the rights to Miramax's catalog.
-While Miramax let their rights to several foreign films expire, they (and by extension Paramount) still control the North American rights to Trainspotting, and Paramount Home Entertainment re-released it on Blu-ray in 2021.
+While Miramax let their rights to several foreign films expire, they (and by extension Paramount) continued to control North American rights to Trainspotting until 2026, and Paramount Home Entertainment re-released it on Blu-ray in 2021.
 Paramount later sublicensed their home video rights to Criterion for the 4K UHD and remastered Blu-ray releases in January 2024.
 In 2024, Trainspottings original British owners Film4 sublicensed the home video rights to Spirit Entertainment, who released it in the UK on 4K UHD in November 2024.